Eyevinn/streaming-onboarding/README.md

 - [Fun with Container Formats – Part 2:](https://bitmovin.com/fun-with-container-formats-2/) MP4 and CMAF container formats

+- [HTTP/3 explained:](https://http3-explained.haxx.se/en/) HTTP/3 and its underlying protocol: QUIC.
+Why, how they work, protocol details, the implementations and more

 ## How To Guides

 - [How to build your own streaming video HTML player:](https://medium.com/@eyevinntechnology/how-to-build-your-own-streaming-video-html-player-6ee85d4d078a) Under the hood of a HTML video player